Short on time? Here’s what you need to know about Shodan and how to secure your networks in 2023:

 - Limit the number of devices connected to the internet.
 While it may seem that every device needs to have an internet connection today, many of them can actually be given local-only access to your network with no change in functionality.
 Printers, thermostats, baby monitors, and many other devices will work just fine connecting with your devices on your home network.

 - Change your login details.
 Many IoT products ship with generic passwords that are easily hacked.
-Make sure all of your internet-facing devices are protected with complex and unique passwords, and consider using a password manager to keep your data well protected and organized.
+Make sure all of your internet-facing devices are protected with complex and unique passwords, and consider using a password manager like Dashlane to keep your data well protected and organized.

 - Minimize service banner information.
 Service banners can provide tons of information about your device, and most devices include basic software that allows you to customize the information these devices share with the internet.
 By removing unnecessary information from your banner, you limit the amount of information Shodan receives.

 - Use a network firewall.
 Make sure that your network has a properly configured firewall.
 This will prevent unauthorized requests from being able to access any of the devices located behind the firewall.
 If you don’t currently have a firewall, I’d recommend the one that comes with Norton 360.